 If your business uses FTP for file transfer with ExaVault, you’ll want to create users to give someone access via FTP or SFTP.

 Having multiple users set up with their own log in credentials allows you to track the activity of an individual user.
 Also, you can assign permissions appropriate for the user’s role in your organization.
-Not everyone in the company needs access to financial documents.
-Maybe a contractor needs to access files for their job, but you don’t want them seeing information on projects with other contractors.
+For example, not everyone in the company needs access to financial documents.

 Different User Types